Sailor finishing breakfast in the motel maybe (7)

 'finishing breakfast in the motel maybe' is the wordplay.

-'finishing breakfast' becomes 'at' (I can't explain this - if you can you should give a lot more credence to this answer).
+'finishing breakfast' becomes 'at' (I am not sure about this - if you are sure you should believe this answer much more).

 'in the' means one lot of letters goes inside another.